cpp-for-yourself/lectures-and-homeworks/lectures/const_correctness.md

 };
 ```

-We can then model the situation of passing over the phone by creating an object for each of me and my friend with by friends' object taking the phone from that object that represents me to do stuff with it:
+We can then model the situation of passing over the phone by creating an object of each of these classes and passing the phone object from one to another to do stuff with it:
 <!--
 `CPP_SETUP_START`
 #include "persons.h"